 We acknowledge the people of the Barapa Barapa, Mutthi Mutthi, Nari Nari, Nyeri Nyeri, Wadi Wadi, Wolgalu, Wemba Wemba, Weki Weki and Wiradjuri Nations hold the land and waters of the Murrumbidgee River catchment area is of spiritual, cultural, customary and economic importance.

 We recognise the intrinsic connection of Traditional Owners to Country and acknowledge their contribution to the management of the Murrumbidgee River catchment landscape and natural resources.

-Published by NSW Department of Planning and Environment
+Published by NSW Department of Climate Change, Energy, the Environment and Water